amiya12345/amiya12345/README.md

-- 🔭 I’m currently working on Digital Product Design and UI Development
+- 🔭 I’m currently working on 3D Design and NFT
 - 🌱 I’m currently learning React.js and HCI
 - 💬 Ask me about Design and Web Development
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/amiya-ranjan-sethi-618711165/">LinkedIn</a><br> <a href="https://www.behance.net/amiyarsethi1">Behance</a><br><a href="mailto:amiyaranjan.design@outlook.com">Mail</a>